OpeOnikute/opeonikute.github.io/posts/grafana-and-llms.md

 ![Query descriptors](/media/grafana_query_descriptors.png)

 Naturally, this type of assistance is the future of making Grafana simple to use.
+So, **can Natural Language be the solution to Grafana woes?**

 ## Grafana and LLMs